Reservoir: History

+In Yemen, the Marib Dam, which was first constructed c.
+800 BCE by the Sabaean kingdom in Marib, held a reservoir until 575 CE, when it was breached and repair work was abandoned.

 Uses

 Direct water supply

 Many dammed river reservoirs and most bank-side reservoirs are used to provide the raw water feed to a water treatment plant which delivers drinking water through water mains.
 The reservoir does not merely hold water until it is needed: it can also be the first part of the water treatment process.
 The time the water is held before it is released is known as the retention time.
 This is a design feature that allows particles and silts to settle out, as well as time for natural biological treatment using algae, bacteria and zooplankton that naturally live in the water.
 However natural limnological processes in temperate climate lakes produce temperature stratification in the water, which tends to partition some elements such as manganese and phosphorus into deep, cold anoxic water during the summer months.
 In the autumn and winter the lake becomes fully mixed again.
 During drought conditions, it is sometimes necessary to draw down the cold bottom water, and the elevated levels of manganese in particular can cause problems in water treatment plants.